derekwolpert/rearc-quest/README.md

 ### Part 4
 1) Navigate a terminal window to the ``terraform_phase_two`` directory.
 2) Repeat the ``terraform init``, ``terraform plan`` and ``terraform apply`` process detailed in Part 2 to create the needed AWS resources.
-* Note - It will take a few minutes for these resources to be created.
-Both a HTTP and HTTPS url/DNS directed towards the project's loadbalancer will be outputted when Terraform finishes.
-It will take a few more minutes for the running Docker container on the ECS cluster to be publicly accesible through either the HTTP or HTTPS url.
+* Note - It will take a few minutes for this process to finsh.
+When completed, both a HTTP and HTTPS url directed towards the project's loadbalancer DNS will be outputted.
+It will take a few more minutes for the running Docker container on the ECS cluster to be publicly accesible through either the aforementioned HTTP or HTTPS url.

+### Part 5 | Uninstall
+1) Navigate a terminal window to the ``terraform_phase_two`` directory and run ``terraform destroy``.
+2) Navigate a terminal window to the ``terraform_phase_one`` directory and run ``terraform destroy``.
+* Note - It's best to run ``terraform destroy`` for phase two before phase one, as phase two is reliant on the ECR repo in phase one.
+While comprehensive CI/CD is not implimented at the moment, future adjustments could make this ``terraform destroy`` order imperative to avoid unattended consequences.

-## Limitations
+## Current Limitations

 ## Possible Improvements